Updated May 2014

-With 2013 behind us, it is interesting to note, that as compared to 2012, overall dollar Volume in Mountain Village was off 13%, the Town of Telluride was flat and the other sales for the remaining San Miguel County were off 6%.
+With 2013 well behind us, it is interesting to note, that as compared to 2012, overall dollar Volume in Mountain Village was off 13%, the Town of Telluride was flat and the other sales for the remaining San Miguel County were off 6%.
 But as compared to 2014?
 Year to Date (April 30) most segments are positive vs. 2013.

-As predicted in previous summaries, because of Telluride’s remote location and overall lack of inventory, it will not take a lot of sales activity to turn our entire market from negative to positive, both in dollar volume and the mental perception that many Buyers and Sellers have.
+As predicted in previous summaries, because of Telluride’s remote location and overall lack of inventory, it has not taken a lot of sales activity to turn our entire market from negative to positive, both in dollar volume and the mental perception that many Buyers and Sellers have.
 The residential town of Telluride is as strong as it’s ever been with five sales at over $1,000 per square foot in 2013, and so far in 2014 we have seen 6 homes and condominiums close in town at over $900 per square foot.
-There currently are no homes currently listed for sale under $1 million.
-The bottom of that segment is well in the rear view mirror.
+There currently are no homes currently listed for sale under $1 million in Historic Telluride.

-Even with all of these strong positive indicators it is still tough to call the overall “bottom” of the market.
+All of these strong indicators have led to the bottom of market being reached in many categories.
 Buyers and Sellers still ask me all of the time: Did we “hit the bottom?”
-After seeing the 2013 numbers, it is easier to determine, and more and more submarkets have rebounded well off the bottom and are approaching historically high levels, but some have not.
+After seeing the start of 2014 hitting solid numbers, it is easier to determine, and more and more submarkets have rebounded well off the bottom and some are even approaching historically high levels.
 There will still be sales in our marketplace that reflect a variety of desperate Sellers, including Short Sales and Bank Owned/REO properties that will continue to set the bar very low, and offer bargains for the deal hunters.
 The bottom of certain market segments has been found, and the rebound as already occurred in the entire market in the town of Telluride, Mountain Village Condominiums, Ski Ranches Homes and Lots, and the outlying homes on the Mesas, specifically, Iron Springs, Horsefly and Wilson Mesa.
 However, great recession pricing opportunities still exist in most Land segments and select homes and condominiums in Mountain Village.

 As you look at the Annual Dollar Volume and Number of Transactions in the past 10 years, one thing is evident.
 We are still well off the pace of 2004-2007, both in dollar volume and number of transactions.
 But, what markets that had steep real estate appreciation since the mid to late 1990’s did not fall into the same pattern?

 The summary for both Buyers and Sellers is starting to change in a more positive direction for Sellers with less and less availability in excellent values.
 If a property has a high level of quality, uniqueness, desirable location, features and amenities, then Buyers have proven time and time again, that they will “step up” to pay top dollar.
 Buyers that are less picky, can still find deals out there at up to 40% off the high market times, but will sacrifice something for the inherent value, for example, a stripped bank owned sale, no ski access, high density complex or subdivision, quick cash closing, as well as many other factors.